mludolph/fogmsg/README.md

 ### Master

 The **_master node_** receives all incoming messages and creates _sender_ threads for each new connection to an edge node.
-Upon receiving a sensor event, the message can then be broadcast to all previously registered nodes.
+Upon receiving a sensor event, the message can then be broadcast to all previously registered nodes or handled on the master.
 For each of the senders, a seperate message queue is used, thus garantueeing reliable messaging for multiple clients.
 As before, the master also only considers messages as delivered when acknowledged by a client.

+The master broadcasts all **gps** messages to other nodes, to demonstrate reliable messaging between multiple nodes.
+For the **metrics** messages, the master checks it against a given threshold (for demo purposes set at 25%, see `fogmsg/master/config`) and returns control messages to THROTTLE or NOTHROTTLE back to the device.
+This demos the capabilities this message framework can have, while being limitted to only mocked/simulated sensors (and no actuators).
+A simple script is included at `fogmsg/scripts/stress_cpu.sh` to simulate CPU load.

 The master additionally offers and [**REST** interface and **GUI**](#rest-interface-and-gui) to monitor metrics published by the nodes.
 For this, all received messages are persisted to a _sqlite_ database, which could easily be replaced by a more specialized database solution (e.g. a TimescaleDB).